 Perfumers around the world laud China's osmanthus but why has no one captured the scent of Singapore's tembusu?

 Come April every year, tembusu and angsana trees perfume the air in Singapore.
-And I, olfactory vampire that I am, devour these scents when they waft in through my bedroom window.
+And I, aural vampire that I am, devour these scents when they waft in through my bedroom window.

 Tembusu's scientific name fagraea fragrans is a nod to its intoxicating scent.

 Angsana trees are massive and when they are in bloom, whole neighbourhoods are scented with their sweetness.
 It is the smell of All Soul's Day for me because as a child I would visit graves with my parents to pay my respects to the dead and be accompanied everywhere by this haunting fragrance.
 When the delicate yellow petals float in swirls to the ground, I am reminded of snowfall.
 And of sakura petals raining down in Tokyo's Yoyogi Park.